molano1979/team-generator/README.md

 Upon launching the app, the user is prompted for their team member's information.
 An HTML file is generated that displays team roster based on the users input.
-When the user is finished building thei team, they wil exit the application, and the HTML is generated.
+When the user is finished building the team, they wil exit the application, and the HTML is generated.

 [view video here](https://drive.google.com/file/d/1WkBkEjWRsrTfzDl0KgKI_KB4eJLrFMat/view)